DhananjayAshok/llm-utils/README.md

 2. Finetuning (Classification and SFT for Generation)
 3. Preference Optimization / RL Training

-All code is based on HuggingFace Transformers and TRL and supports multiple GPUs as well as quantization.
+All code is based on HuggingFace Transformers and TRL and supports FSDP with multiple GPUs.

 ## Setup